Note: All summer 2026 tuition rates and fees are pending approval.

 MET CS 535

-Undergraduate Prerequisites: (METCS575) ; Undergraduate Corequisites: Undergraduate students can not take any combination of courses from th e list: CS 425, CS 535, CS 625.
-Only one of these courses can be coun ted toward their requirements. - Prereq: (MET CS 575 and (MET CS 201 or MET CS 231 or MET CS 232)) or instructor's consent.
+Prerequisite: MET CS 575 or consent of instructor.
 Provides a robust understanding of networking.
-Covers the fundamentals of networking systems, their architecture, function, and operation and how those fundamentals are reflected in current network technologies.
-Students learn the principles that underlie all networks and the application of those principles (or not) to current network protocols and systems.
-Explains how layers of different scope are combined to create a network.
-There is a basic introduction to Physical Media, the functions that make up protocols, such as error detection, delimiting, lost and duplicate detection; and the synchronization required for the feedback mechanisms: flow and retransmission control, etc. Introduces how these functions are used in current protocols, such as Ethernet, WiFi, VLANs, TCP/IP, wireless communication, routing, congestion management, QoS, network management, security, and the common network applications as well as some past applications with unique design solutions.
+You will learn the fundamentals of networking systems, their architecture, function, and operation, and how these are reflected in current network technologies.
+As well as the principles that underlie all networks and their application (or not) to current network protocols and systems.
+Discover how layers of different scope are combined to create a network and receive a basic introduction to Physical Media, the functions that make up protocols, such as error detection, delimiting, lost and duplicate detection; and the synchronization required for the feedback mechanisms: flow and retransmission control, etc. In addition, learn how these functions are used in current protocols, such as Ethernet, WiFi, VLANs, TCP/IP, wireless communication, routing, congestion management, QoS, network management, security, and the common network applications, as well as some past applications with unique design solutions.
 Restrictions: This course may not be taken in conjunction with MET CS 625 or MET CS 425 (undergraduate).
 Only one of these courses can be counted toward degree requirements.
 4 cr.
-Tuition: $3260
+Tuition: $3380

 Top